logo

 The lawyer’s voice faded as he finished reading the will.
 I felt a heavy, cold grip on my chest.
 The farm, the heart and soul of our family, was now Felicity's.

 My cousin, Felicity, never spent more than a weekend here.
-I could barely breathe as disbelief washed over me.

 How many mornings did I rise before dawn to help Grandma with the animals or plants?